Semantic Conventions for HTTP Spans

 network.protocol.namestringOSI application layer or non-OSI equivalent.
 [7]http; spdyConditionally Required [8]Stable

 server.portintPort of the local HTTP server that received the request.
-[9]80; 8080; 443Conditionally Required If server.address is set.Stable
+[9]80; 8080; 443Conditionally Required If available and server.address is set.Stable

 url.querystringThe URI query component [10]q=OpenTelemetryConditionally Required If and only if one was received/sent.Stable